-To facilitate analysis, the skill domain competency scores for literacy and numeracy have been grouped into five skill levels, and the problem solving in technology-rich environments skill domain has been grouped into three levels, with Level 1 being the lowest measured level of literacy.
+To facilitate analysis, the skill domain competency scores for literacy and numeracy have been grouped into six skill levels, and the problem solving in technology-rich environments skill domain has been grouped into four levels, with 'Below Level 1' being the lowest measured level of literacy.
 The levels indicate specific sets of abilities, and therefore, the thresholds for the levels are not equidistant.
 As a result, the ranges of scores in each level are not identical.
-See Scores and skill levels of Programme for the International Assessment of Adult Competencies (PIAAC), 2011-2012 (cat. no. 4228.0) for a detailed description of the skill levels for each skill domain.
+See Scores and skill levels of Programme for the International Assessment of Adult Competencies (PIAAC), 2011-12 (cat. no. 4228.0) for a detailed description of the skill levels for each skill domain.

 The definition of unemployed using the labour force concept defined for the international PIAAC survey, is people aged 15-74 years who were not employed and:

 - had actively looked for full-time or part-time work at any time in the four weeks up to the end of the reference week and were available for work within 2 weeks; or

 - will be starting a job within 3 months and could have started within 2 weeks had the job been available then.